jplindstrom/p5-autobox-Transform/README.md

     );

-The default (no $predicate) is a subref which _filters out_ true values in the %hash.
+The default (no $predicate) is a subref which _filters out_ true values in the `%hash`.

 ## %hash->to\_ref() : $hashref

-Return the reference to the %hash, regardless of context.
+Return the reference to the `%hash`, regardless of context.

 Useful for ensuring the last hash method return a reference while in scalar context.
 Typically: